RetroCodeRamen/rol-platform/README.md

-# AOL Platform - Retro Web Edition
+# ROL Platform - Retro Web Edition

 A nostalgic web-based reimplementation of classic AOL (5.0/6.0 era) as a single-page web application with a strong retro dial-up vibe.